 She is the author of “OVERBOOKED: The Exploding Business of Travel and Tourism,” the first examination of the trillion dollar global tourism industry, exposing the costs and hazards behind everyone’s favorite past time.
 It was an Amazon book of the year.
 The New York Times called it “a meticulously reported and often disturbing expose of the travel industry.”
 The Wall Street Journal said it was “an impassioned expose.”
 Arthur Frommer said the book was “required reading for anyone interested in the future of travel.”

 She is also the author of “AMERICA’S VIETNAM WAR: A Narrative History,” for young adults and “BOPHANA: Love in the Time of the Khmer Rouge” that is the basis of a documentary film by the Oscar-nominated director Rithy Panh.

 Becker graduated from the University of Washington in South Asian Studies and continued language studies at the Kendriya Hindi Sansthaan in Agra, India.

 She was a fellow at Harvard’s Shorenstein Center and an adjunct professor at Georgetown University.

 She is a member of the Council on Foreign Relations and serves on the boards of Oxfam America Advocacy Fund and the Harpswell Foundation.

-Becker is married to retired U.S. Army Major General William L. Nash and is the mother of two adult children.
+Becker is married to retired U.S. Army Major General William L. Nash and is the mother of two adult children and a grandmother.
 She lives in Washington, D.C.